Visas and Sponsorship

 • Location schedule or call sheets.

-*If a crew member is a ‘visa-national’ they will need to apply for (and be granted) entry clearance before travelling to the UK; this may include attending a visa appointment.
+*If a crew member is a ‘visa-national’ they will need to apply for (and be granted) a visitor visa before travelling to the UK; this may include attending a biometric appointment.

 UK Productions

-The usual immigration ‘route’ under which international cast/crew can be sponsored to work on a UK production is that of Temporary Creative Worker.
-(Some exceptional creative industry leaders may have or be eligible for a Global Talent visa which – if acquired – means they don’t need sponsorship; more on that below.)
+The usual immigration route under which international cast and crew can be sponsored to work on a UK production is Temporary Creative Worker.*

-To legally work as a creative worker in the UK, international cast/crew must:
+To legally work as a Creative Worker in the UK, international cast and crew must:

-• fit the other eligibility requirements, including meeting the appropriate Code of Practice, and
+• meet the other eligibility requirements, including the appropriate Code of Practice

 • have the appropriate permission to enter the UK (depending on whether they are a visa or non-visa national).